tlevine/www.thomaslevine.com/content/!/making-your-personal-website/index.md

 ## Review
 Making your personal website might seem daunting, but it's easy if you break it into tiny pieces.
 Start by saving everything.
-Once you have a lot of things, organize them, and write about them.
+Once you have a lot of things, organize them and write about them.
 Don't worry very much at first about making the website pretty; just get things started.
 And in designing your website, focus on making it easy for you to add content rather than on making it pleasant for other people to view.